The Two Deadly Sins of Sales Compensation Planning

 The Good, the Bad, and the Ugly

-At Forma.ai, we do more than administer comp plans — we automate, analyze, and optimize your plans to meet your revenue goals.
+At Forma.ai, we do more than administer sales compensation plans — we automate, analyze, and optimize your plans to meet your revenue goals.
 We can do that because our platform is designed from the ground up to help you better understand your sales performance data and the real impact of the behavior your incentive plan produces.

 We’ve seen some great comp plans, along with some truly awful plans.